chrisfield/redux-formkit/README.md

 - Mimimal by design, leaves you in control
 - Not cluttered with ui components
 - Simple to use API
-- Uses new context api
+- Now uses the new Context Api (from React 16.3)
 - Field-arrays for repeated rows with add/remove
 - Nested FieldArrays in case a repeated row has child repeatring rows.
 - Form error-count/valid-status is easy to access, eg to put a tick next to the submit button